 When you are done canvassing using the survey, please enter your results here.

-Consider organizing a canvassing event, where you invite local activists and organizers to join you for a day of outreach.
+Consider organizing an outreach canvassing event, where you invite local activists and organizers to join you for a day of outreach using the Health Access Survey Tool.

 How to Organize a Canvassing Event (adapted from DSA NYC materials)

 We are continuously updating this page.
-Email firstname.lastname@example.org with questions or feedback.
+Email email@example.com with questions or feedback.
 We would love your help improving these resources.
-Thank you to members of DSA, Metro Justice, andthe Southern Maine Workers Center for support developing the materials.
+Thank you to members of DSA, Metro Justice, and the Southern Maine Workers' Center for support developing materials.